 Designed by CGI London.

-Printed by The Midas Press in the UK.
-The paper used in the production of this document is made from pulps harvested from sustainable forests, also using sawmill residues and forest thinnings.
+Printed in the UK by St. Ives Direct Edenbridge Ltd. The paper used in the production of this document is made from pulps harvested from sustainable forests, also using sawmill residues and forest thinnings.
 It is elemental chlorine-free.